modernjuliaworkflows/modernjuliaworkflows.github.io/pages/sharing/sharing.md

 style = "blue"
 ```

-Then, the current directory will be formatted in the BlueStyle whenever you call
+Then, the package directory will be formatted in the BlueStyle whenever you call

 ```>format
 using JuliaFormatter
-JuliaFormatter.format(MyAwesomePackage)  # returns a boolean
+JuliaFormatter.format(sitepath("MyAwesomePackage"))
 ```

 This functionality is even [integrated with VSCode](https://www.julia-vscode.org/docs/stable/userguide/formatter/), and you can add it to your tests.